aleksei-reznichenko/leetcode-ts-solutions/README.md

 # My Typescript Solutions of Leetcode Problems

+## AI Usage Policy

-> Important Note: AI was not utilized in any capacity for problem-solving—neither in hint mode nor for code generation.
+AI was not utilized in any capacity for problem-solving—neither in hint mode nor for code generation.
 All problem-solving functions are entirely my own code.
 However, AI was employed for secondary tasks, such as generating unit tests and writing comments for each function.

+## Runtime metrics of functions

 | Problem                                                | Runtime | Beats |
 | ------------------------------------------------------ | ------- | ----- |